 - Participants may self-select from identified event sessions offered at NDPC conferences and training events.
 Event sessions are coded with the effective strategy addressed in order to facilitate easy selection by NDPS participants.

 - A transcript report form is provided at the conference and allows participants to maintain a record of sessions attended and strategies addressed.
 At the conclusion of the event, the transcript report form is submitted to the registration desk or emailed to Annette Bassett at email@example.com

 - Each course addresses one of the effective strategies needed to meet the program’s professional learning requirement.

-- A certificate of completion is available to the participant after all activities are completed.
+- A certificate of completion is available to the participant after all activities in each course are completed.
 Certificates must be emailed to Annette Bassett at firstname.lastname@example.org

 Professional learning costs such as event registration, travel, and online professional development courses are the responsibility of the program participant.

 - Field Project Report Content Guidelines [Word Download]